faiverson/efooball/README.md

 ## Create the Database

 - migrate command first
+- run seeders (if you want truncate all data first, add env var RESET_DATABASE=true)

 ## About Martes de PES

-- The last thing is done was the Player Stats
+- The last thing is done was the Team Stats and

-- Next Step is to check: Random, Libertadores and Sudamericana sections
+- Next Step is to check:

+- Random: do the random and send to telegram

+- Libertadores and Sudamericana sections

 - Strikes

+- Team VS Teams stats

+- Add filter stats by tournament

+## FAQ

+What to do with new games?
+- Make sure RESET_DATABASE=false and run the db:seed --class=GameSeeder

+What to do with a new version of the game?
+- You need to update the next files:
+-- app/Enums/GameVersion.php
+-- config/filters.php
+-- resources/js/lib/enums.js